halostatue/stars/README.md

 *   [mozilla/Fira](https://github.com/mozilla/Fira) - Mozilla's new typeface, used in Firefox OS
 *   [toland/qlmarkdown](https://github.com/toland/qlmarkdown) - QuickLook generator for Markdown files.
 *   [mmozuras/git-playback](https://github.com/mmozuras/git-playback) - Create visual playback of your commits
+*   [codeplant/simple-navigation-demo](https://github.com/codeplant/simple-navigation-demo) - This is a sample application demonstrating the use of the simple-navigation gem.
+There's code for Rails 2, Rails 3, Rails4, Sinatra and Padrino.

 ## Clojure